Vernon Forrest: Forrest vs. Mayorga II

+Light middleweight

 Comeback trail

 Forrest took two years off from fighting because of injuries; Forrest had complete reconstructive surgery on his left arm.
 He had three surgeries two on his shoulder to repair a torn rotator cuff and one on his left elbow to repair torn cartilage and nerve damages.

 In his first fight since losing twice to Mayorga, Forrest knocked out Sergio Rios in two rounds.
 After the fight against Rios, Forrest stopped Elco Garcia in the tenth round.

 Forrest won a controversial ten round unanimous decision over Ike Quartey on August 5, 2006, at Madison Square Theatre, New York City.
-The judges at ringside scored the fight, 95-94, 95-94, and 96-93.
+The judges at ringside scored the fight, 95–94, 95–94, and 96–93.

+WBC Light middleweight champion

 On July 28, 2007, Forrest won a unanimous decision against Carlos Baldomir in Tacoma, Washington, frequently firing off heavy right blows at Baldomir.
-After twelve rounds, Forrest won a lopsided 118-109, 116-111, 118-109 decision to take the vacant WBC light middleweight title.
+After twelve rounds, Forrest won a lopsided 118–109, 116–111, 118–109 decision to take the vacant WBC light middleweight title.

 On December 1, 2007, at Foxwoods Resort Casino, he successfully defended his light middleweight title against Italian Michele Piccirillo, scoring an eleventh-round TKO.

 Forrest vs. Mora

 On June 7, 2008, Forrest lost his title to The Contender winner Sergio Mora via a 12-round majority decision.
 In the build-up to the fight, Forrest referred to Mora as "the pretender" and threatened to send him "out on a stretcher".
 However, Mora succeeded in pulling off the upset victory.
-The final scores were 114-114, 115-113 and 116-112 in favor of Mora.
+The final scores were 114–114, 115–113 and 116–112 in favor of Mora.

 Reclaiming the title

-Forrest reclaimed his WBC 154-pound title on September 14, 2008, against Sergio Mora via unanimous decision, the judges scores were 118-109, 117-110, and 119-110.
+Forrest reclaimed his WBC 154-pound title on September 14, 2008, against Sergio Mora via unanimous decision, the judges scores were 118–109, 117–110, and 119–110.